Allows to define

 - Alignment: You can select whether cell content should be centered or left or right justified in the column (default is right justified).

-- Default value: The default value or formula for every cell in this column (this value or formula is only applied to empty cells or cells for which no value has been entered).
-Default values are displayed in a different color in the spreadsheet, see Options dialog box.
+- Default value: The default value or formula for every cell in this column (this value or formula is only applied to empty cells or cells for which no value has been entered), see example.
+Default values are displayed in a different color in the spreadsheet, see the Options dialog box.